AI For Parent Access Calls

 Parents call because they are worried now

-Vomiting, dehydration concern, fever, abdominal pain, rash, ear pain, sore throat, lethargy language, or a school deadline can make the call feel urgent before the clinic has any context.
+Vomiting, dehydration concern, fever, abdominal pain, rash, ear pain, sore throat, injury, possible fracture, X-ray availability, lethargy language, or a school deadline can make the call feel urgent before the clinic has any context.

 Medical guardrails cannot be improvised

 The first answer should never diagnose, recommend treatment, or decide whether a child is safe.
-It should collect facts, identify approved escalation triggers, and route according to clinic policy.
+It should collect facts, identify approved escalation triggers, and follow clinic policy.

 Seasonal illness spikes overload the front desk

-During respiratory, stomach-bug, school-form, and weekend surges, staff are often checking in patients while the phone decides which clinic captures the next visit.
+During respiratory, stomach-bug, flu, strep, COVID, RSV, school-form, sports-physical, and weekend surges, staff are often checking in families while the phone decides which clinic captures the next visit.

 What public data says about this buying behavior